 Bake at 450 degrees for 10 to 15 minutes.

 Makes about 6 - 8 biscuits.

 For best results try using an insulated baking sheet to reduce chances

 Easy Eggless Biscuit Variations:Garlic Cheese Biscuits: Add 1/2 teaspoon of

-Powder and up to 1 tablespoons of grated parmesan cheese.
+Powder and 1 to 2 tablespoons of grated parmesan cheese.
 Add a

 extra color with a dash of paprika.

 Note: if you use Garlic Salt you should